morpho-org/morpho-optimizers-subgraph/docs/morpho-aave-v3.md

 ### Supply only vs collateral

-On morpho aave v3, there is 2 types of supply positions: supply only or supply as collateral.
+On morpho aave v3, there are 2 types of supply positions: supply only or supply as collateral.

 A supply as collateral cannot be matched p2p with a borrower, but it permits to borrow against it.